virtualprodigy/Alphabet-Scrolling-List/README.md

 ####Module Setup
-In your moudle import the following import {AlphaScrollModule, AlphaScrollComponent} from 'vp-alphabetical-scroller/vp-alphabetical-scroller';
+In your module import the following import {AlphaScrollModule, AlphaScrollComponent} from 'vp-alphabetical-scroller/vp-alphabetical-scroller';

 Add to the imports